mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - Each array element has a `modulePath` property which points to the entry point of the JavaScript chunk which will to be loaded when the user navigates to the given `path`.
 - Each element also has a `parentModulePath`.
 This is the entry point of the chunk which contains the actual route definition.
 For non-lazy routes the `modulePath` will have the same value as the `parentModulePath`.

-You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser).
+You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser) <sup>[10]</sup>.

 Both parsers perform static analysis.
-The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) [N].
+The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) <sup>[11]</sup>.
 For now, the React parser, relies on a lot of conventions.
 It's built on top of TypeScript.

 ## `@mlx/clusterize`